tedkimdev/poison-queue-cli/README.md

 - Payload contains only business data
 - Kafka headers are optional: since all necessary info is in metadata, headers do not need to be inspected for DLQ management.

+### DLQ Message Handling

+- Messages are processed in **offset order** (oldest first).
+- After processing a message (archiving/reprocessing), the consumer commits its offset.
+- Committing ensures all earlier messages in the same partition are considered handled.
+- This guarantees no messages are skipped and avoids inconsistencies when archiving or reprocessing.

+### Optional Consideration: Database Tracking for DLQ

+Kafka DLQ messages are committed sequentially per partition, which means handling a message in the middle can unintentionally skip earlier messages.

+One way to handle messages individually is to maintain a database table that tracks each DLQ message’s status, for example:

+- `pending` — message not yet processed
+- `archived` — message safely stored in archive topic
+- `reprocessed` — message sent back to the original topic
+- `discarded` — message intentionally removed

+This approach allows **selective processing, auditing, and safe reprocessing**.
+> Note: This is just a conceptual approach; it is not implemented in this project.

 ## Running Locally

 ### 1. Start Kafka Infrastructure